CLOVIS-AI/Pedestal/README.md

 }
 ```

-Currently, we only publish builds for Kotlin/JVM, Kotlin/JS (IR only) and Kotlin/Native for iOS.
-This project has very little platform-specific code, and would be easy to port to any other platform—we just don't have the need for it.
-If you are interested in another platform, we encourage contributions that add the relevant CI configuration to test and deploy for that platform.

 - [Release list](https://gitlab.com/opensavvy/pedestal/-/releases)
 - [Artifact list for MavenCentral](https://search.maven.org/search?q=g:dev.opensavvy.pedestal)
 - [Artifact list for the GitLab Repository](https://gitlab.com/opensavvy/pedestal/-/packages)
 - [Breaking changes migration guide](docs/MIGRATION_GUIDE.md)

+Supported platforms:

+- Kotlin/JVM
+- Kotlin/JS (IR only)
+- Kotlin/Native for iOS
+- Kotlin/Native for LinuxX64

+This project has very little platform-specific code, and would be easy to port to any other platform.
+If you are interested in another platform, we encourage contributions that add the relevant CI configuration to test and deploy for that platform.

 ## Contribution